jump-dev/GLPK.jl/doc/glpk.rst

 On Linux and BSD, this means that it will download the source files and compile the library.

-On OS X, this means that it will need the `Homebrew <https://github.com/staticfloat/Homebrew.jl>`_ package, and it will download a precompiled binary.
+On OS X, this means that it will use the `Homebrew <https://github.com/staticfloat/Homebrew.jl>`_ package (which will be automatically installed if needed), and it will download a precompiled binary.

-On Windows, no automated installation step is currently available; you'll need to install the library manually before adding the package.
+On Windows, it will download a precompiled binary.

 --------
 Preamble